 Effects of the Progress of Improvement on the real Price of Manufactures

-240 Improvement naturally reduces the real price of manufactures gradually.
+240 Improvement naturally reduces the real price of nearly all manufactures gradually.

-- The price of all manufacturing workmanship diminishes without exception.
+- The price of all manufacturing workmanship gets reduced without exception.

-- Fewer labour because of better machinery, dexterity, and division and distribution of work.
+- Fewer labour is needed because of better machinery, dexterity, and division and distribution of work.

-- The real price of labour rises very much in a flourishing society.
+- The real price of labour can rise very much in a flourishing society.

-- But the great reduction of the amount of labour will much more than compensate the greatest rise in its price.
+- But the great reduction in the amount of labour will much more than compensate the greatest rise in its price.

 241 In a few manufactures, the rise in the real price of raw materials will more than offset all the advantages derived from improvements.